Signal Culture

 Signal Culture is an organization that “encourages creation of new work, building of community, and connection to history in the field of experimental media art by providing artists, researchers, and innovators with residencies, resources, and exhibition opportunities”.
 They offer three different residencies for artists, toolmakers, and researchers.
 The co-founders, Debora and Jason Bernagozzi, open up their home to multiple residents at once and welcome them to the studios at Artworks.
 With little idea what I was in for, I flew to Denver to do my toolmaker residency and my time coincided with the extremely talented video artist and lovely Sarah Turner.

-I truly went into this completely blind, I didn’t know that both Debora and Jason are experts in experimental media and have traveled the world performing.
-Staying with them was so cozy, they were so accommodating.
-Morning coffee consisted of stories of trips to Japan, mentorship, and sharing of niche synth modules.
-Their studios are home to unique synthesizer and video equipment, many of which are the only ones existing.
+I had no idea that both Debora and Jason are experts in experimental media and have traveled the world performing.
+Staying with them was a dream, so cozy and comfy.
+Morning coffee consisted of stories of trips to Japan, career mentorship, and sharing of niche synth modules.
+Their studios are home to incredibly unique synthesizer and video equipment, many of which are the only ones in existence.
 Technical questions that go unanswered can be solved by a quick call to the inventor of the system, many of which are close friends of theirs.
-Truly such an amazing and invaluable resource.
+Huge flex!

 Some Signal Culture Machines